LeoUschi232/MQSS-Passes-Suite/AI/README.md

 well as transformed into QUAKE in [AI/Datasets/Quake/MQTBench](Datasets/Quake/MQTBench).
 The MQTBench dataset contains a grand total of $1943$ circuits with $\mathrm{MAX\_QUBITS}=130$, a maximum gate count of $98338$ and maximum depth of $89139$.

+### Current Status

+With $3$ neural networks implemented to process 1-dimensional sequences of elements and $4$ reinforcement learning algorithms implemented to train them, gives $3\cdot4=12$ trainable agents per dataset statistics.
+Currently 12 agents with `MAX_QUBITS` set to $28$ have been trained using the Chemistry dataset statistics to select passes.
+MQTBench dataset statistics still cause difficulties in training due to the large circuits and corresponding extremely large observation tensors consuming huge chunks of memory.

 ## Research Paper Notes